 Certainly the most famous uses of malachite for interior decoration on a big scale have to be the Malachite rooms of the Hermitage and the Castillo de Chapultepec in Mexico City.
 In the Hermitage the fire place and huge columns of course dominate the room.
 Moreover in the Castillo de Chapultepec it is a pair of impressive malachite and gilt double doors and vast urns on pedestals that give the room its name.

-The stone has been mined for many years to extract the copper content.
 The Great Orme mine in England was opened pre the Bronze Age 3800 years ago.
 Indeed it was worked all through that period and beyond.
 Throughout Antiquity and up until about 1800 malachite was ground in to a powder to make pigment for green paints.

 The Ancient Egyptians believed it has links with death and resurrection and pieces are often found in tombs.
 The Mayans of course used it for elaborate funeral masks.